 This year, the Board was made up of two Executive Directors and three Non-Executive Directors.
 Each of the Non-Executive Directors is an independent Director.
-Peeyush Gupta is Chair of the Board and is an independent Non-Executive Director.
+Roger Davis is the Chair of the Board and is an independent Non-Executive Director.

-All directors are expected to meticulously disclose any relevant / material personal or family contract or relationship.
+All Directors are expected to meticulously disclose any relevant / material personal or family contract or relationship.
 Directors must also meet the requirements of our own policies and the Corporations Act 2001 (Cth) ("Corporations Act") as to when they can and cannot participate and vote around matters in which they may have an interest.